 How to Stain Concrete Floors

 Rather than painting concrete floors, many people opt for staining concrete, which can add richness and depth to many surfaces, either indoors or outdoors.
-There are two types of stain to use on concrete: acid stains and water-based stains.
-Acid stains are translucent and dye the concrete through a chemical reaction, while water-based stains simply dye the flooring.
+There are two types of stain to use on concrete: acid stains and water-based stains or dyes.
+Acid stains are translucent and colorize the concrete through a chemical reaction, while water-based stains and dyes simply add color.